wn-doolittle/caliper-spec/caliper.md

 ```

 <a name="epubChapter" />

 ### EpubChapter (DEPRECATED)
 A Caliper EpubChapter represents a major structural division of a piece of writing.
-EpubChapter is a DEPRECATED entity that has been superceded by [Chapter](#chapter) and will be removed in a future version of the specification.
+EpubChapter is a DEPRECATED entity that will be removed in a future version of the specification.
 It SHOULD NOT be referenced.

 #### Superclass
 [DigitalResource](#digitalResource)